 Do not hesitate to contact us through WhatsApp.
 We are happy to help!

 Callao’s historic centre has transformed over the last decade from a crime-ridden and dilapidated area into a colorful artistic and safe neighborhood.
 On our walk, we can admire both Callao’s architectural gems as well as its contemporary street art.
 There are more than 600 murals of local and international artists as well as modern art galleries.
 These have not only revived the neighborhood but also the local economy and community.

 Pick-up from hotels in central areas.
 Pick-up at cruise shuttle stop or airport available for an additional fee.

 While it is still true that certain areas of Callao are to be avoided, other areas have seen a remarkable transformation.
-The former notorious port district has become a hip place with social events, a lot of amazing street art and good food.
-All this thanks to art initiatives, starting with a few local artists who converted several walls in the historic center into art pieces.
+The former notorious port district has become a hip place with social events, a lot of amazing street art, and good food.
+All this is thanks to art initiatives, starting with a few local artists who converted several walls in the historic center into art pieces.

-Your guide and driver pick you up from your hotel at 10am and together you head towards Callao.
-After about a 40-minutes drive we arrive to our first stop in Callao: the La Punta peninsula.
-While most tourists won’t visit this upscale neighborhood with rocky beaches, seaside mansions and spectacular views, La Punta has a more distinctly Peruvian character than other upscale areas of Lima such as Miraflores.
+Your guide and driver pick you up from your hotel at 10 am and together you head towards Callao.
+After about a 40 minutes drive we arrive at our first stop in Callao: the La Punta peninsula.
+While most tourists won’t visit this upscale neighborhood with rocky beaches, seaside mansions, and spectacular views, La Punta has a more distinctly Peruvian character than other upscale areas of Lima such as Miraflores.

 Next, we head to the nearby historic centre of Callao to explore its colorful streets with colonial architecture and full of art.
 On our walk, we see the main architectural gems, such as Fort Real Felipe, Plaza Grau, Plaza Matriz, Plaza Gálvez and the port.
 But we also discover the many murals painted by both local and international artists.
 There are also many art galleries and studios of both national and international artists around for those that are interested in more conventional modern art.

-Afterwards, we head back to Lima and drop you off at your hotel around 2:30pm (exact time depending on traffic).
+Afterward, we head back to Lima and drop you off at your hotel around 2:30 pm (exact time depending on traffic).